 We are currently self-insured up to certain stop loss amounts for Atlantis workers' compensation and certain medical benefit costs provided to all of our employees.
-As required by the state of Colorado, we are fully-insured for Black Hawk workers' compensation costs.
+As required by the state of Colorado, we are fully-insured for Monarch Casino Black Hawk workers' compensation costs.
 The Company reviews self-insurance reserves at least quarterly.
 The reserve is determined by reviewing the actual expenditures for the previous twelve-month period and reports prepared by the third party plan administrator for any significant unpaid claims.
+The company engages a third party actuarial at least once per year for a more precise reserves review and calculation.
 The reserve is an amount estimated to pay both reported and unreported claims as of the balance sheet date.
 We believe changes in medical costs, trends in claims of our employee base, accident frequency and severity and other factors could materially affect the estimate for this reserve.
 Unforeseen developments in existing claims, or the possibility that our estimate of unreported claims differs materially from the actual amount of unreported claims, could result in the over or under estimation of our self-insurance reserve.